 Designed by William Rumbold–who also aided in the design of the Old Courthouse–when St. Louis was still in St. Louis County, the giant edifice that was once called the Insane Asylum dominates the southwestern portion of the city, on the… Continue Reading

 I was surprised, while driving around in the area near the old St. Louis Insane Asylum to find large numbers of streets of houses that look like they date from the late 1940’s or even 50’s.
 It’s strange, since there… Continue Reading

 Sublette Avenue sweeps south down to Oleatha, where its broad boulevard heads east towards Kingshighway.
 It is truly a special stretch of St. Louis architecture.
 Dominated by what we call the Gingerbread Style, St. Louis’s own distinctive architectural style from… Continue Reading

-This mental health facility once served St. Louis County, long ago before the city seceded.
+This facility once served St. Louis County, long ago before the city seceded.